dave2k77/educate-stem-learn/ZaraKaviSai090123.md

 2. Experimental design: describe how the experiment was setup to test the hypothesis?
 3. Machine Learning?
 What is this?
 How does it feature in this experiment?

+# Tasks: ChatGPT and validation analysis
+1. What is ventral striatum?
+2. What are machine learning algorithms?
+How are they used in medicine?
+3. Summarise the article.

 ## Kavi: Game Development with Phasor.js

 1. Phasor Basics: https://www.codecademy.com/learn/learn-phaser